 Step 4 - Use your hands to roll the dough into 16 balls.
 Refrigerate before consuming or enjoy them immediately.

 These Vegan Birthday Cake Bites are everything you’ve ever needed when it comes to yummy snacks:

 - perfect for after a workout or on the go

 - travel really well in school lunches.

 Cindy's Insider Pro Tips

-Use a different protein powder flavor - Feel free to go crazy here.
-If you wanna change it up all-together and not go the birthday cake route, that's fine with me!
+- Use a different protein powder flavor - Feel free to go crazy here.
 Try a chocolate protein powder or any of the other crazy fun flavors out there.